Table of Contents

 Inadequate Post-Crash Care

-Inadequate Enforcement of Traffic Laws
+Inadequate Enforcement Of Traffic Laws

 Traffic laws are designed to keep drivers safe on the roads.
-If traffic laws regarding child restraints, protective headgear, speed limits, seat belts, and drunk driving are unenforced, then motor vehicle accident fatalities will rise.
-Law enforcement officers must enforce traffic laws, so drivers will understand how serious traffic safety is and not violate traffic safety regulations.
+If traffic laws regarding child restraints, protective headgear, speed limits, seat belts, and drunk driving are unenforced, then motor vehicle accident fatalities could rise.
+Law enforcement officers must enforce traffic laws so drivers will understand how serious traffic safety is and not violate traffic safety regulations.
 Driver behavior can be changed, and law enforcement officers can do their part to make drivers more cautious when they are driving.

-Law enforcement officers must enforce traffic safety laws but also update them and establish protocols for determining who driver behavior changes over time.
+Law enforcement officers must not only enforce traffic safety laws but also update them and establish protocols for determining how driver behavior changes over time.
 Traffic laws must also be enforced at local, municipal, state, and national levels so the risk of serious bodily injury and death can be reduced.
 Penalties must also be enforced to make sure drivers conform their behavior to the requirements of the law.

-What Can Be Done to Address Road Traffic Injuries?
+What Can Be Done To Address Road Traffic Injuries?

 Serious bodily injuries and fatalities caused by traffic collisions can be reduced.
-Road safety must be assessed holistically and with the safety of road traffic always in mind.
+Road safety must be assessed holistically and with the safety of road traffic in mind.
 Many sectors of society must contribute to overall road safety, including educators, healthcare workers, police officers, and transportation officers.

 Designing and implementing new safety protocols regarding traffic safety will take time and energy.
 Transport planning and land use planning should also be incorporated into traffic safety design.
 Vehicles should be tested and made safer for drivers and passengers who are involved in traffic collisions.
 Local ordinances should focus on organizing after-care for victims, including enforcing laws that reduce key risks and make the public more aware of the extreme dangers associated with motor vehicle collisions.